magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before a product attribute(s) gets updated
+*  If one wants to do something before a product attribute(s) gets updated

 ### 76. catalog_product_collection_apply_limitations_after